-Keynotes are at the apex of each day’s programming and represent well-regarded leaders extending the frontiers of education.
+Keynotes are the apex of the program each day and showcase leaders extending the frontiers of education.
 While these hour-long presentations vary in topic and theme, all bring to the stage inspired visionaries committed to the future of teaching and learning.

 Monday, March 9 | 12:00pm - 1:00pm